flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

 ## 3.4 Switch

-`switch` - multiway decision for testing against a number of *constant* integer values
+`switch` - multiway decision for testing against a number of *constant* integer values.

 Format: